This positive parenting recipe is not only simple, it's also really powerful:

 Even though it may sound unbelievably tough on the parent, making this overall choice has made parenting really, really easy.

-Positive parenting is actually a very, very simple parenting style.
+Positive and conscious parenting is actually a very, very simple parenting style.

 If we boil parenting down to the essential core, there is really only one goal: